freqtrade/freqtrade/docs/strategy-advanced.md

         When not implemented by a strategy, returns True (always confirming).

-        :param pair: Pair that's about to be bought.
+        :param pair: Pair that's about to be bought/shorted.
         :param order_type: Order type (as configured in order_types). usually limit or market.
         :param amount: Amount in target (quote) currency that's going to be traded.
         :param rate: Rate that's going to be used when using limit orders
         :param time_in_force: Time in force.
 Defaults to GTC (Good-til-cancelled).
         :param current_time: datetime object, containing the current datetime
+        :param side: 'long' or 'short' - indicating the direction of the proposed trade
         :param **kwargs: Ensure to keep this here so updates to this won't break your strategy.
         :return bool: When True is returned, then the buy-order is placed on the exchange.
             False aborts the process